jojokarlin/Git_DRI_Jan_2017/outline.md

 In this workshop, we're going to learn how to use Git, GitHub and markdown in order to develop a workflow for collaborative, version-controlled projects in digital environments.

+####_If you have yet to, sign up for a GitHub account..._

+Registered for a GitHub account by going to [http://github.com/](http://github.com/).

+Open up Sublime and record your username, email, and password.
+Save the file using an easy to remember name for now, like "github setup" - you will need this information twice more!

 ##Today's Agenda:

 #### [Reviewing the Command Line](commandline.md)